Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Introduction

 \section{Introduction}

-Deploying truly autonomous robotic systems in safety-critical applications requires agents that are capable of adapting to new environments while satisfying constraints.
+Deploying autonomous robotic systems in safety-critical applications requires agents that are capable of adapting to partially unknown environments while satisfying constraints.
 For example, an autonomous robot assisting astronauts in space must be able to handle a priori unknown payloads while respecting velocity constraints and avoiding collisions with obstacles.
 This requires quantifying the uncertainty in the environment and factoring it into the decision process to take reliable actions.
 As the initial levels of uncertainty may be very high as the agent encounters a new environment, this also requires choosing actions that actively reduce the level of uncertainty to eventually be capable to safely perform the given task.
-For instance, a robot grasping a new payload should first identify the properties of its coupled dynamics before attempting to transport its cargo to a destination.
+For instance, a robot grasping a new payload should first identify the properties of its coupled dynamics before attempting to transport the payload to a destination.

 Despite recent rapid progress on facets of this problem in the fields of data-driven control, machine learning, and reinforcement learning, the overall problem of safely controlling a robotic system in uncertain environments remains a challenge.
 Specifically, it is difficult to (1) obtain statistical models which are general yet offer a tight characterization of uncertainty, (2) design control laws that formally guarantee the safety of uncertain nonlinear dynamical systems, and (3) ensure that these guarantees hold even as the system adapts and reduces uncertainty using online data.
 Designing a robotic system that is capable of actively and safely exploring its environment without human intervention remains an open challenge.